sushiyade/tp/docs/DeveloperGuide.md

 2. FreelanceBuddy shows a list of all Contacts

    Use case ends.

+**Extensions**

+* 1a.
+No contacts found that contains given keywords.
+  * 1a1.
+FreelanceBuddy shows error message

+  Use case ends.

 #### Use Case: UC6 - Find a specific client contact